 We completed exposure measurements in the home as soon after enrolment as possible.
 We addressed possible recall bias resulting from the delay in interviewing cases until after discharge by asking questions at the time of admission also.
 We attempted to minimse information bias from questionnaires by careful training of interviewers, supervision in the field, and by blinding interviewers to participants’ disease status.
 Interviewees were not aware of the risk factors of most interest.

 We considered potential confounders within a hierarchical framework of determinants of pneumonia 31.
 Age was a likely confounder for all associations of interest.
 Mothers preferentially keep infants in their own bed, and on their back during cooking, and younger children were less likely to have been weaned.
 We addressed confounding by age through matching and during analysis, and did the same for gender, geographical area and season, which were also designated a priori as potential confounders.
 We measured a range of other social, demographic, and environmental exposures including variables related to education, hygiene, access to healthcare, and vaccination, and addressed these as possible confounders in the analysis.
-We constructed an index of socio-economic status using principal components analysis (PCA) 32, 33.
+Similarly, we constructed an index of socio-economic status using principal components analysis (PCA) 32, 33.

 .